 Hyde Park is one of the royal and the largest parks of Central London in England and renowned for its Speaker’s Corner.
 Stretching over 350 acres along with Kensington Garden, which stretches over 275 acres, the overall area covered by these two prominent parks of London is 625 acres.
-The park is separated by the Serpentine Lake.
+The Hyde Park in London is separated by the Serpentine Lake.
 This is a traditionally known place for Mass Demonstrations and also was the place where ‘The Great Exhibition’ took place, in the year 1851.

 Importance of Hyde Park then and now